Decoupled Classification Refinement: Hard False Positive Suppression for Object Detection: Experiments

 \subsubsection{\newcontent{DCR V2}}

 \newcontent{The implementations of Faster RCNN is the same as their original ones and we will only discuss detail implementation of our DCR V2 module using a 101-layer ResNet as example.}

 \newcontent{Fig \ref{fig:network} (a) shows a detailed block diagram of default DCR V2 module.
-Follow the naming convention in mainstream frameworks' implementation of ResNet, \eg MXNET and PyTorch, we denote the five stages of ResNet as conv1 (the first Convolution, BatchNorm and Max Pooling), Stage1 (the first residual stage containing 3 residual blocks), Stage2 (the second residual stage containing 4 residual blocks), Stage3 (the third residual stage containing 23 residual blocks) and Stage4 (the fourth residual stage containing 3 residual blocks).
+Follow the naming convention in mainstream frameworks' implementation of ResNet, \eg MXNET and PyTorch, we denote the five stages of ResNet as conv1 (the first Convolution, BatchNorm and Max Pooling that reduce input resolution by a factor of 4), Stage1 (the first residual stage containing 3 residual blocks, with output stride 4), Stage2 (the second residual stage containing 4 residual blocks, with output stride 8), Stage3 (the third residual stage containing 23 residual blocks, with output stride 16) and Stage4 (the fourth residual stage containing 3 residual blocks, with output stride 32).
 Following \cite{lin2017feature}, we append an additional 3x3 convolution with 256 output channel after Stage4.
 We place the RPN at the end of Stage3 and the ROI Pooling that takes proposals from RPN as input at the end of Stage4.
 For the RCNN-head, we follow \cite{lin2017feature} to use two MLP with 1024 hidden layers followed by a classification branch and a bounding box regression branch.
 To construct the DCR V2 module, we place another ROI Pooling at the end of Stage1 that takes detections of RCNN-head as ROI input.
 On top of the ROI Pooling, we simply copy Stage2, Stage3, Stage4 of ResNet and add a global average pooling followed with a linear classifier.
 We initialize both Faster RCNN and DCR V2 module with same ImageNet pretrained weights.}

 \newcontent{We use an initial learning rate of 0.0005 and a batchsize of 1 for each GPU.
 The weight decay is set to 0.0005 and momentum is set to 0.9.
 We only use horizontal flip during training.}